0xPARC/0xparc-intro-book/src/oram.typ

 secret key that can decrypt the data and perform computation inside.
 At first sight, this seems to solve the privacy problem, since data is always encrypted in transit and at rest, and the server cannot see the contents.

-Unfortunately, it is well-known that encryption alone provides little privacy in such scenarios.
-In particular, the enclave will need to access encrypted entries stored on disk, and the server’s operating system can easily observe the #emph[access patterns];, i.e., which memory pages are being fetched by the enclave.
+Unfortunately, encryption alone provides little privacy in such scenarios.
+The enclave will need to access encrypted entries stored on disk, and the server’s operating system can easily observe the #emph[access patterns];, i.e., which memory pages are being fetched by the enclave.
 The access patterns leak exactly who Alice’s friends are even if the data is encrypted!

 In general, access patterns of a program leak sensitive information about your private data.
-For example, if you are performing binary search over a sorted array, the entries accessed during the search would leak your private query.
+As a simpler example, if you are performing binary search over a sorted array, the entries accessed during the search would leak your private query.

-More generally, it is also helpful to think of access pattern leakage through a programming language perspective: for example, the following program has an `if`-branch dependent on secret inputs (e.g., think of the secret input as the last bit of a secret key) Thus by observing whether memory location `x` or `y` is accessed, one can infer which branch is taken.
+We can also think of
+access pattern leakage through a programming language perspective: for example, the following program has an `if`-branch dependent on secret inputs (e.g., think of the secret input as the last bit of a secret key) Thus by observing whether memory location `x` or `y` is accessed, one can infer which branch is taken.

+#align(center)[
 #block[
 ```
 if (s) {